cos1715/JS15/readme.md

 Feel free to modify test data or add new data
 It will help for better testing

-# JS Homework

-Feel free to modify test data or add new data
-It will help for better testing

 ## Server Mock

 Create class **ProductsService**